 Homebase is about to be renamed Bunnings, but will the struggling DIY retailer, now under Wesfarmers ownership, see its fortunes change?
 Branding expert Jennifer Janson joined Nigel Cassidy and Louise Cooper to discuss the rebranding.

 It's time for our weekly slot with Money Saving Expert.
 This week, Sam McFaul tells us about new tricks to find those hidden gems while making the most of your savings, what to do if you forget to book travel insurance and gives us a round-up of the best deals and discounts Money Saving Expert have found this week.

 On this week's episode, Moira O'Neill and Tom Wilson join Georgie Frost in the studio.
 On the agenda, HSBC Has launched the UK's first Sub-1% fixed-rate mortgage.
 Then, most Brits who've bought their first home are not saving enough to get a second property.
 And, Insurance providers evaluate your driving history and status, and assign a risk value reflected in the premiums you pay.
 Plus, people in their 40s are working later into their life than ever before leaving a strain on pension.

-Share Radio's senior analyst Ed Bowsher, joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
-On the agenda today, thousands of job under threat after BHS went into liquidation, Extra Energy has the highest quarterly complaints per customer on record, pocket money has hit a 9-year high, plus much more.
-Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio.
+Share Radio's senior analyst, Ed Bowsher, joins Georgie Frost in the studio today to discuss the biggest finance stories of the last 24 hours.
+On the agenda today, The My Local convenience store chain is being put into administration, UK retail workers are so stressed about their personal finances, Royal Bank of Scotland is cutting another 900 jobs, plus much more.
+Consuming Issues goes out every week day from 9 to 12 on Share Radio.